Grade School Confidential: Production

 The idea of Skinner and Krabappel becoming a couple had been around since the days when Mike Reiss and Al Jean were show runners.
 The episode's writer Rachel Pulido took some of the inspiration for this episode from "Bart the Lover", specifically Mrs. Krabappel's line to Bart about refusing to date Principal Skinner because, "his mommy won't let him out to play".
 The Mathmagician is based on Bill Gates.
 The cakes in Agnes Skinner's cake book were designed to accurately resemble the real life versions of them.
 Homer using his megaphone to talk to Marge and Lisa, who were standing next to him, was ad-libbed by Dan Castellaneta.
 A deleted scene featured an awkward moment at Martin's party, between Bart, Milhouse and Martin, when the latter introduces the two to his parents.
+This episode marks the only episode in Season 8 that Marge has a minor role in, and one of the four times Lisa has a minor role in a Season 8 episode, the others being "Bart After Dark", "Homer's Enemy", and "The Simpsons Spin-Off Showcase", although she has major or supporting roles in the season's other episodes.

 Cultural references

+The title is a reference to High School Confidential!.
 Mrs. Krabappel has a candle that resembles Charlie Brown, a character from Peanuts.
-At the Aztec theater, a movie by Tom Berenger was played.
+At the Aztec theater, a movie with actor Tom Berenger was played.
 It is implied by Superintendent Chalmers' comment "You think they actually filmed this in Atlanta?" and from the commentary that the movie is The Big Chill.
 In trying to force Edna and Seymour out of the school, the Springfield police attempts to flood the area with music.
 This is similar to a tactic that the US troops used during Operation Just Cause in an attempt to force Manuel Noriega out of the Vatican embassy in Panama City.
 However, in this case, romance-themed music was played, which was "Embraceable You" by George Gershwin and Ira Gershwin.
 Edna and Seymour's dance poses were taken from Orlando Baeza, who was the assistant director for this episode.

 Reception

 In its original broadcast, "Grade School Confidential" finished 57th in ratings for the week of March 31 - April 6, 1997, with a Nielsen rating of 7.7, equivalent to approximately 7.5 million viewing households.
 It was the fifth highest-rated show on the Fox network that week, following The X-Files, Party of Five, Beverly Hills, 90210 and Melrose Place.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, called it "A delightful episode that finally brings to fruition one of the series' longest running gags: Edna and Seymour's mutual attraction.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, called it "A delightful episode that finally brings to fruition one of the series' longest running gags: Edna and Seymour's mutual attraction.
 What is doubly refreshing is that it remains a constant in the subsequent episodes."
 The scene in which Agnes Skinner shows Bart her cake book is one of Matt Groening's all-time favorite scenes.